jonmayer/advent2020/README.md

   have comparison operators.
 Further reading: https://stackoverflow.com/questions/28519997/what-are-rusts-exact-auto-dereferencing-rules

+### 2020-12-06

+* Unsigned subtraction panics on underflow.
+Preusably, all operators panic on overflow or underflow.
+An explicit `u32.wrapped_sub` is necessary to get the usual 2's complement behavior.
+I wonder if there's a way to disable this behavior in favor of computational efficiency?

 * Geez, they let just anybody submit crates to crate.io.
 That's a pretty polluted namespace.
 How does anyone separate the good libraries from the abandonware?

+* Rust does not allow static members of structs.
+I wonder how Rust implements singletons?

+* `const` and `static` are not the same in Rust.

+* Structs can not contain `const` nor `static` data.
+Rust's pattern is to move class-static data to a method, but this precludes the ability to use a size constant when declaring fixed-size arrays within the struct.

 ## See Also